huykhoa11/Ruby-Snake-2D/README.md

 <br><br>

 # How to run
-Run "game.exe" in Snake-2D-game/Snake2D <br>
+Run "game.exe" in Snake2D folder. <br>
 Or run the "development.exe" and select "snake.rb" in Snake-2D-game/Snake2D/SourceCode/ folder.
 <br><br>